DataMFM

 Formulas: Display formulas in $$...$$, inline in $...$.
 Content must be LaTeX.

-Tables: HTML <table> format (recommended for merged cells) or Markdown pipe tables.
+Tables: HTML <table> format is recommended for merged cells; Markdown pipe tables are also accepted.

 Rules